 (1) A person must not have in the person’s possession an identifier or identification equipment capable of identifying stock with a registered identifier unless the person is, or is acting on behalf of, the owner of the registered identifier.

-Penalty: a fine of $5 000.
+Penalty for this subregulation: a fine of $5 000.

 (2) A person must not have on any property an identifier or identification equipment capable of identifying stock with a registered identifier unless —